qiuyixiang/CS-Note/Programming Language/C++/Modern C++.md

 Virtual functions are member functions whose behavior can be overridden in derived classes.
 As opposed to non-virtual functions, the overriding behavior is preserved even if there is no compile-time information about the actual type of the class.

-That is to say, if a derived class is handled using pointer or reference to the base class, a call to an overridden virtual function would invoke the behavior defined in the derived class.
+That is to say, if a derived class Object is handled using pointer or reference to the base class, a call to an overridden virtual function would invoke the behavior defined in the derived class.
 Such a function call is known as _virtual function_
 ```c++
 class Base_Class{
 public: